Nick-Gabe/nickdocs/docs/introduction/intro.md

 # Nick who?
 I am **Nícolas Gabriel**, most known by **Nick Gabe**, the creator of this Doc.
-Currently a 18 year old brazilian Full Stack Programmer working remotely for a swiss company.
+Currently a 18 year old brazilian Full Stack Programmer.

 ![myself](../assets/nick-gabe.png)

 ## Overview

-I started learning about Programming in 2020 during the pandemic and while I was on college.
+I started learning about Programming in 2020 during the pandemic and while I was on high school.
 It was only a hobby, since I started only to develop a Discord Bot to joke with my friends.
-But I started to really like it and spend hours and hours studying. *I was more dedicated with that than college to be honest*.
+But I started to really like it and spend hours and hours studying. *I was more dedicated with that than high school to be honest*.

 After some months doing a lot of projects I decided that this was my area and I would pursuit it.
 And after 2 years studying a lot, a week after my birthday, I got a message about a meeting for an foreign company!
 I was *really* happy when I got approved, my first job!